LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week35 - Planning and Addressing/IPv4 Planning and Addressing.md

 * 192.168.0.0 range is used by many companies and network equipment vendors.
 This address range has a lower number of host addresses available, which may become an issue as an organization grows or when a merger occurs with another company using the same range.
 * If you have the luxury, consider the 10.0.0.0 range to allow for more flexibility.
-* In many cases, organizations may have multiple different address RFC
+* In many cases, organizations may have multiple different address RFC 1918 spaces in their network.
+To simplify configuration and troubleshooting, it is easier to work with one RFC 1918 space and use summarization.
+Using multiple IP ranges from different address spaces is not a problem if the addressing plan is well documented.
+* Whatever address space is selected or inherited, there may be an advantage to start somewhere other than beginning of the range when choosing network numbering.
+When merging with another company using same IP addressing space, it is advisable to not start at the beginning of the range, to decrease the change of address conflicts.

+### Procedure 3 - Allocate IP Space